Daniel-Set/MemoryGame/README.md

 # MemoryGame
 ## Description:
-Console game made in Java for Motorola recruitment job representing my Java skills.
+Simple console game made in Java to represent my skills.
 How does this app work?
 Watch the video below
 ## Technologies used:
 - Java 8